avipars/pwn-to-own/README.md

 /usr/local/share/pwnagotchi/available-plugins # plugins that are available to be installed - if you used a repo and did update... those plugins would appear here

+after a change, you can run

+systemctl restart pwnagotchi

+and then see the status with this

+sudo systemctl status pwnagotchi

 #### Useful commands: